Learn About Iron: Fighting Fatigue with Iron - Cooper Complete

 Cooper Clinic Recommendation 14-18 g/dL 12-16 g/dL

 Knowing your iron level is valuable health information.
-It’s essential to have your blood tested and to schedule regular follow-ups with a physician for complete blood testing to evaluate levels when taking iron supplements.
+It’s essential to have your blood tested and to schedule regular follow-ups with a physician to monitor levels when taking iron supplements.
 Talk with your physician to see if taking iron supplements is right for you.

 Vitamin Quiz